moodle-an-hochschulen/moodle-workflows/README.md

 - **Single database testing** to run only PostgreSQL for plugins which do not interact with the Moodle database at all
 - **Concurrency handling** to cancel running jobs if a new commit is pushed to the same branch
 - **Consecutive runtime testing** where the code is initially tested with the highest PHP version and Postgres only and the full matrix is only tested if that initial test was successful with the goal to save ressources
+- **Additional services support** including Redis service for plugins that require caching or session storage

 ### Usage